redhat-developer/vscode-openshift-tools/README.md

 ## New and Noteworthy

+## All Required CLI Tools Included

+This release includes binaries for all required CLI tools:
+* OKD CLI Client (`oc`)
+* OpenShift Do (`odo`)
+Once extension is installed it is ready to use.
+There is no additional configuration steps to download CLI tools binaries.

 ### Debug Support for Local Node.js and Java Components

 This release provides new 'OpenShift: Debug' command to simplify the way to start debugging for OpenShift Components pushed to a cluster.
 It is an experimental feature, because it is using experimental OpenShift Do `debug` command under the hood and supports only local Java and Node.js components.
 The command is available from command palette and context menu for Component nodes in OpenShift Application Explorer view.